 April 15: West Virginia Higher Education Grant for eligible West Virginia students

-If a student is selected for verification, we are required to ask the financial aid applicant and his/her family for additional documentation.
-If you are required to provide more information, you will need to submit a copy of your signed income tax return along with the requested verification worksheets.
-This paperwork should be returned to our office as soon as possible to avoid delays in receiving your financial aid award.
+30% of all students are randomly selected for verification by FAFSA.
+We are required to ask the financial aid applicant and his/her family for additional documentation.
+If you are required to provide more information, you will receive an email from the Financial Aid Office with further instructions.
+Any required paperwork should be returned to our office as soon as possible to avoid delays in the determination and processing of your financial aid award.

 Satisfactory Academic Progress

 Students who receive financial aid from WVU Parkersburg must remain in good academic standing and must make satisfactory progress toward the completion of their academic goals.
 This policy applies to all students who apply to receive assistance from any federal or state financial aid program, as well as any programs administered by the college that require determination of academic progress for eligibility.
 The federal government defines satisfactory academic progress as: maintaining a minimum quantitative (hours attempted and completion rate) and qualitative (grade point average) standards.
 West Virginia University at Parkersburg’s specific standards are as follows: